Axell1280/BeyondLimits-1.20-forge/README.md

   - Regeneration
   - Strength
 - New items used as crafting components and progression materials
+- New Advancements
+- & Quility of Life improvements + Balance tweaks
 - & more "No spoilers"

 ---